Gooey-Goo/BTANoNameDyes/README.md

 + Tiled Ceramic
   + 2 ceramic blocks crafts 2 tiled ceramic blocks. (also works for painted ceramic)
   + Undyed tiled ceramic deprecated, turns into white tiled ceramic
++ Palm Log
+  + Generates as part of palm trees.
+  + Crafts into buff wooden planks.
+  + Functions like other logs.
++ Palm Leaves
+  + Generates as part of cinnamon trees.
+  + Drops palm saplings.
+  + Functions like other leaves.
++ Palm Sapling
+  + Grows palm trees.
+  + Functions like other saplings.
++ Ochre Bricks
+  + 4 ochre bricks crafts 4 bricks.
+  + Can be used to craft slabs and stairs.

 # Items
 + Bleaching Powder